 As a William and Mary home student, you will spend your second year at St Andrews.
 The links to the left take you to important information about preparing for Year 2 and your trip to Scotland.

 In Year 2 at St Andrews, you will typically take three “modules” (courses) per semester.
 Some of these are required for your major program and build on courses you have taken in your first year; the others may be used to fulfill knowledge objectives (for breadth).
 The required courses for the specific programs are as follows:

-ECONOMICS: EC 2001, 2002, 2003, and 2004.
+ECONOMICS: EC 2001, 2002, and 1003

-ENGLISH: EN 2003 and 2004.
+ENGLISH: EN 2003 and 2004

-INTERNATIONAL RELATIONS: IR 2005 and IR 2006.
+International Relations: IR 2005 and 2006.

 Most of your courses will be at the 2000 level at St Andrews, though you may be able to “drop down” and take 1000 level courses if you have not yet satisfied the prerequisite for a 2000-level course.
 Please note: you will NOT be allowed to take courses at the 3000- or 4000-level.
 Entry to these courses depends on your meeting the requirements for advancement to “Honours” at St Andrews (which you cannot do by your second year), and these courses have prerequisites at the 2000-level.

 If you have questions about whether you have satisfied the entry requirements for a 2000-level elective course, please contact Dr David Evans with your specific questions, or review the 2017-18 St Andrews course catalog.
 (Please note that course catalogs change yearly--by going to the site, you should be able to access the most recent version of a catalog as soon as it is available).